ucsd-cse11-w22/ucsd-cse11-w22.github.io/_assignments/pa1.md

 Unzip the directory you downloaded, and open it in Visual Studio Code.

+You will be creating a simple program from scratch by following the following steps.

+1. Create a new file named `FirstExample.java`.

+2. Create a new class named `FirstExample`

-Create a new file named `FirstExample.java`, and put the following code into that file (you can copy-paste):
+3. Create a new field of type `int` named `theNumberFive` and assign it the value of `5`

+After completing these steps, you should have something similar to the following piece of code.

 ```
 class FirstExample {